a gz media company

 By Julia Girdharry

-Ensoul Records, based in Montréal, Canada honors the city’s longstanding history by creating timeless, soulful music.
+Ensoul Records, based in Montréal, Canada, honours the city’s longstanding history by creating timeless, soulful music.

 Ensoul Records makes it their mission to ensure that, even as tastes shift, Jazz, Soul and R&B lovers will always have a place to belong and create new records to spin.
 Kevin Annocque, owner of Ensoul Records, speaks on the label's standout projects and offers his perspective on supporting Canada’s indie music community.